If you're interested in purchasing any piece on this site or

 Click images to expand and enlarge

-The Northern Song Dynasty first commissioned Royal Imperial Ru ware is thoroughly documented in historical texts, which indicate that Emperor Huizong instructed the Ru Kiln to produce celadon wares characterized by modesty, understated elegance, and a deliberate simplicity that evokes a sense of antiquity.
-Notably, these initial commissioned Royal Imperial wares incorporated Rare Blue Crushed Agate into the glaze formulation.
+The Northern Song Dynasty first commissioned Royal Imperial Ru ware is thoroughly documented in historical texts, indicating that Emperor Huizong instructed the Ru Kiln to produce celadon wares characterized by modesty, understated elegance, and a deliberate simplicity that evokes a sense of antiquity.
+Notably, these initially commissioned Royal Imperial wares incorporated Rare Blue Crushed Agate into the glaze formulation.
 This can be discerned through the use of a 20x loupe, and microscopic photographs reveal the distinctive specks of agate found in each piece.
 The use of crushed agate is exclusive to the Official Royal Imperial Ru wares developed under Emperor Huizong's patronage.
 These early commissioned wares exhibit a variety of unique forms previously unseen, showcasing the remarkable skill and artistry of the Ru kiln artisans.
 The foot rings of all first official Ru wares remain unglazed.
 Additionally, each piece features a fine, cracked ice crackle in the glaze, with interior glazing also present.
 Many of these wares have marks inscribed on the bases, often inscribed with "feng hua," and the vases typically feature trumpet-shaped mouths, distinguished by their larger dimensions compared to merchant and tribute wares.
 The first commissioned Official Royal Imperial Ru wares are crafted from an ash-colored biscuit that transforms to brown upon firing.
 Furthermore, each piece exhibits the signature fine cracked ice crackle in the glaze, maintaining consistent interior glazing.
 Exclusively produced for the Emperor and his court, these wares reflect Emperor Huizong's appreciation for beauty in simplicity.
-He regarded each piece as an artwork, embracing any imperfections, which ultimately remained within the court as evidentiary fulfillment of his vision.
+He regarded each piece as an artwork, embracing any imperfections, which ultimately remained within the court as evidence of his vision's fulfillment.
 An illustrative close-up of a first commissioned Official Royal Imperial Ru vase depicts a droplet of glaze adhering to the foot ring, highlighting chips of Rare Blue Agate within the glaze.
 The accompanying ancient writings affirm the historical significance of these pieces as the legendary First Official Royal Imperial wares commissioned by Emperor Huizong of the Northern Song Dynasty. ppjrs

 **Exceptional First Commissioned Official Royal Imperial Ru-Kiln Double Gourd Vase of Notable Historical Significance** This distinguished double gourd vase, a first commissioned piece from the Official Royal Imperial Ru-kiln, stands out amongst the earliest wares crafted exclusively for Emperor Huizong and his Court.
 Measuring 10 3/8 inches in height, the vase exhibits a meticulously balanced form, gracefully flaring at both the mouth and base.
 The celadon glaze incorporates crushed agate, a detail discernible under a 20x loupe, and is further illustrated in the accompanying microscopic photographs adjacent to each piece.
 Notably, the rare crushed blue agate has only been utilized in the official Royal Imperial Ru wares conceived during Emperor Huizong's reign.
 The vase features a finely-crafted grayish body that has developed a brown hue on the unglazed foot post-firing, and it is adorned with a delicate ice crackle glaze that thins elegantly at the mouth.
 This exquisite piece is a remnant of Emperor Huizong's esteemed collection of Northern Song Imperial Ru-ware. ppjrs